datamade/data-making-guidelines/README.md

 	There is no need to also run csvclean after [```in2csv```](https://csvkit.readthedocs.org/en/0.9.1/scripts/in2csv.html), since in2csv does its best to create a clean output csv.
 	If your excel document has more than one sheet, use ```in2csv``` with the ```--sheet``` option followed by the sheet name.

-4. grabbing select columns from a csv
+4. grabbing select columns from an excel doc, & creating a csv with a new header
 	```
 	# GENERAL PATTERN
 	# [your target]: [dependency]